-- 1. Beneficiary Rights (42 CFR §438.100). - The Contractor shall have written policies guaranteeing the beneficiary's rights specified in this section 42 CFR 438.100. - ii.
+- 1. Beneficiary Rights (42 CFR §438.100). - i.
+The Contractor shall have written policies guaranteeing the beneficiary's rights specified in 42 CFR 438.100. - ii.
 The Contractor shall comply with any applicable Federal and state laws that pertain to beneficiary rights, and ensures that its employees and subcontracted providers observe and protect those rights. - iii.
 Specific rights. - a.
-The Contractor shall ensure that its beneficiaries have the right to: - Receive information regarding the Contractor's PIHP and plan in accordance with 42 CFR §438.10. - ii.
+The Contractor shall ensure that its beneficiaries have the right to: - Receive information regarding the Contractor's PIHP and plan in accordance with 42 CFR §438.10.

+- ii.
 Be treated with respect and with due consideration for his or her dignity and privacy. - iii.
-Receive information on available treatment options and alternatives, presented in a manner appropriate to the beneficiary's condition and ability to understand.
-(The information requirements for services that are not covered under the Agreement because of moral or religious objections are set forth in 42 CFR §438.10(g)(2)(ii)(A) and (B).) - iv.
+Receive information on available treatment options and alternatives, presented in a manner appropriate to the beneficiary's condition and ability to understand. - iv.
 Participate in decisions regarding his or her health care, including the right to refuse treatment. - v.
-Be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience or retaliation, as specified in other

-- Federal regulations on the use of restraints and seclusion. - vi.
+Be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience or retaliation, as specified in other Federal regulations on the use of restraints and seclusion. - vi.
 If the privacy rule, as set forth in 45 CFR parts 160 and 164 subparts A and E, applies, request and receive a copy of his or her medical records, and request that they be amended or corrected, as specified in 45 CFR § 164.524 and 164.526. - b.
 The Contractor shall ensure that its beneficiaries have the right to be furnished health care services in accordance with 42 CFR §§438.206 through 438.210. - iv.
 Free exercise of rights. - a.
 The Contractor shall ensure that each beneficiary is free to exercise his or her rights, and that the exercise of those rights does not adversely affect the way the Contractor and its network providers treat the beneficiary. - v.
 Compliance with other Federal and state laws. - a.
 The Contractor shall comply with any other applicable Federal and state laws, including, but not limited to: - Title VI of the Civil Rights Act of 1964 as implemented by regulations at 45 CFR part 80. - ii.
 The Age Discrimination Act of 1975 as implemented by regulations at 45 CFR part 91. - iii.
-The Rehabilitation Act of 1973. - iv.
-Title IX of the Education Amendments of 1972 (regarding education programs and activities). - v.
-Titles II and III of the Americans with Disabilities Act. - vi.
+The Rehabilitation Act of 1973.

+- iv.
+Title IX of the Education Amendments of 1972 (regarding education programs and activities). - Titles II and III of the Americans with Disabilities Act. - vi.
 Section 1557 of the Patient Protection and Affordable Care Act.